-Safety is our main concern, for that reason every volunteer and staff person is carefully screened before joining us.
+Safety is our main concern, for that reason every volunteer and staff person is carefully screened with a background check, references, and interviews before joining us.

 We believe that actions speak louder than words, so to teach respect we must also show it to everyone.

-Our goal is to create and maintain a nurturing environment for refugee and immigrant students to thrive.
+Our goal is to create and maintain a nurturing environment for refugee and immigrant students to feel safe by respecting their individuality, experiences, and culture.

-ourBRIDGE for Kids is a 501(c)(3) governed by an eight-member interim board of directors.
+ourBRIDGE for Kids is a 501(c)(3) governed by a eight-member board of directors.

 Bank of America Merrill LynchRead Bio